younata/personal_knowledge/src/food/recipes/spanish_rice.md

 - 2 tablespoons chopped onion
 - 1.5 cups uncooked white rice
 - 2 cups chicken broth
-- 1 cup picante sauce
+- 1 cup salsa

 ## Directions

 1. Heat oil in a large, heavy skillet over medium heat.
 Add onion; cook and stir until tender, about 5 minutes.
 2. Add rice; cook and stir until rice begins to turn golden brown.
-Stir in chicken broth and picante sauce.
+Stir in chicken broth and salsa.
 Reduce heat, cover, and simmer until liquid has been absorbed, about 15 to 20 minutes.